chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 curl -fsSL https://raw.githubusercontent.com/Cisien/meshcoretomqtt/main/install.sh | bash
 ```

-When asked whether to enable the LetsMesh Packet Analyzer, enter `y`.

-During installation, make sure to use the `chimesh` preset.
+When prompted by the install script, **select the LetsMesh and ChiMesh presets**.

 !!! note
     This script is designed for **Repeater and Room Server** nodes only.
 For more details on configuration options, see the [meshcoretomqtt README](https://github.com/Cisien/meshcoretomqtt).